craabreu/openmm-nonbonded-slicing/docs/pythonapi/index.rst

 Python API
 ==========

-To use the plugin from your Python script:
+To use the plugin from your Python script, you can do:

 .. code-block:: python

     import openmm as mm
     import nonbondedslicing as plugin
     system = mm.System()
-    force = plugin.SlicedNonbondedForce(1)
+    force = plugin.SlicedNonbondedForce(2)
     system.addForce(force)

-Implemented subclass of :OpenMM:`Force`:
+This is the implemented subclass of :OpenMM:`Force`:

 .. toctree::
-    :glob:
+    :titlesonly:

     SlicedNonbondedForce